vialauditThe Roundup

-Peptide reconstitution: a research guide
+Peptide reconstitution: a research guide to bacteriostatic water, syringes, and dose math

 Lyophilized peptides ship as dry powder in vials.
 Reconstitution is the process of dissolving the powder in a sterile diluent — typically bacteriostatic water — to produce a solution that can be measured and dosed.